 When I was being coached by Holly, I was recently promoted to "SVP of Product: Games" at Arkadium.
 It was a new position and Arkadium hadn't had a history and process of Product Management.
 Holly brought specific and actionable experience as well as great tools that I could use to start supporting our growing product team and processes.
 I was able to instantiate player interview tools and habits that significantly improved the quality of our releases.

 Working with Holly gave me a better frame of reference.
 Both from conversations with her that are validating to experiences I’ve had and then also references she's provided — books, articles, some tools.
 Just a generally bigger toolkit.

 The impact Holly and H2R had on our company cannot be overstated.
 I'm trying to use everything Holly taught me - including doing frequent user interviews to get feedback.
 We did four interviews or so in the last two weeks.

-In this episode of the Product Science Podcast, we cover the importance of distribution to product success, creating a culture of experimentation on product teams, and the role cognitive science plays in product management.
+In this episode of the Product Science Podcast, we cover the importance of humility in product management, the benefits of diverse thinking, and how a contest kick-started Christian’s career in product management.

 Don’t miss The Product Science Podcast

 The Product Science Podcast is for startup founders and product leaders building high-growth products, teams, and companies.
 Listen in on real conversations with the people who have tried it and aren’t afraid to share the lessons they’ve learned (and the mistakes they’ve made) along the way.